Model for bubble nucleation efficiency of low-energy nuclear recoils in bubble chambers for dark matter detection: Bubble formation: Molecular dynamics simulations

 \subsection{Simulation setup}

 To reproduce the thermodynamic parameters of the bubble chamber experiments in our MD simulations, we first determine the MD parameters in terms of LJ units.
 The data available from the PICO and SBC collaborations are summarized in Table~\ref{tab:gas_summary}.
-For argon, the SBC detector is planed to be operated at $Q_{\text{Seitz}} = 40$ eV but the projected cross-sections limits are evaluated for 100 eV threshold \cite{Giampa:2021wte, Alfonso-Pita:2023frp}.
-For xenon, the temperature and pressure were only measured within a certain range.
+For argon, the SBC detector is planned to be operated at $Q_{\text{Seitz}} = 40$ eV but the projected cross-section limits are evaluated for 100 eV threshold \cite{Giampa:2021wte, Alfonso-Pita:2023frp}.
+For xenon, the temperature and pressure were measured only within a certain range.
 In MD simulations, the important parameters to reproduce the thermodynamic conditions are the temperature $T_0$ and the density of the liquid $\rho_l$ for each value of $Q_{\text{Seitz}}$.

-C$_3$F$_8$ and CF$_3$I are multi-atom compounds, leading to a non-isotropic inter-molecular potential.
+C$_3$F$_8$ and CF$_3$I are multiatom compounds, leading to a nonisotropic intermolecular potential.
 Considering the computational expense associated with accounting for all internal chemical bonds within the molecule, a degree of simplification is necessary for the simulation.
-This simplification is achieved through a method known as coarse-graining (CG), which treats the molecule as a single particle while disregarding internal interactions, including chemical bonds.
-CG models are MD models specifically designed to investigate the behaviour of complex molecules.
+This simplification is achieved through a method known as coarse graining (CG), which treats the molecule as a single particle while disregarding internal interactions, including chemical bonds.
+CG models are MD models specifically designed to investigate the behavior of complex molecules.
 They enable a reduction in system complexity by focusing on relevant physical quantities while still capturing the fundamental physics at play.
 For xenon and argon, we do not need to use the CG model because of the isotropic nature of the atom.